-An alignment line beyond the stop line has been marked at all aircraft parking positions where a VDGS is not provided.
+An alignment line beyond the stop line has been marked at the aircraft parking position where a VDGS is not provided.

 3.6.9.4 PUSH-BACK OPERATOR GUIDANCE MARKINGS

 Pushback is not provided at Kempsey Airport; therefore, this sub-section is NOT APPLICABLE.